-What if I buy the London Advent Calendar as an in-app purchase?
+What if I buy an Advent Calendar as an in-app purchase?

 If you install the iOS or Android version of the Advent Calendar from the Apple App Store or Google Play Store, without previously purchasing and activating it on our website, then you will be able to use the app in a limited way entirely free.
 But to unlock the full Advent Calendar you will need to purchase it.

-You can either purchase the Advent Calendar directly from the Jacquie Lawson London Advent Calendar page, or as an in-app purchase.
+You can either purchase the Advent Calendar directly from the Jacquie Lawson Sussex or London Advent Calendar page, or as an in-app purchase.
 There are some slight differences between these approaches.

 Purchases from our website